scottmacphersonmusic/data_structures/README.md

   - Create and manipulate singly linked lists
 - Stack
   - Create a stack, push new nodes to it and pop the top node off
+- ScoQueue
+  - Create a queue, enqueue and dequeue items and compute size
+- Benchmarks
+  - Use a rake task to see performance statistics for each data structure
 - Coming soon: *Insertion Sort*

 ### Usage